nikitavoloboev/data/looking-back/2020/2020-august.md

 [Lovely & powerful advice](https://twitter.com/adamwathan/status/1296447318074568704).

 These kind of threads of condensed knowledge always inspire me.
 Need to learn to use Twitter better.

+## 23

+[Drug Gardening](https://www.reddit.com/r/druggardening/) is one of the best community on Reddit.
+Sadly I don't possess a garden yet.

+Speaking of drugs, [LizardLabs](https://lizardlabs.eu/) is one of the most inspiring companies to me.
+Synthesizing psychedelics and shipping it worldwide is the future.
+Just not evenly distributed yet.

+[4-AcO-DMT](https://psychonautwiki.org/wiki/4-AcO-DMT) especially was an amazing experience.
+Sadly it's a bit harder to get it now that it was 3 years ago.
+It's such a shame that it's 2020 and certain substances are still illegal for purchase.

+Netherlands I think is actually one of the nicest places on Earth in this regard but that seems to be [changing](https://www.reddit.com/r/researchchemicals/comments/ietad5/must_have_chems_before_netherlands_rc_ban/) 😿

+Hopefully I'll get the ability to drive the change with regards to this.
+Alongside proper animal rights, renewable energy & proper education and medicine rights for all.
+Future is way too unevenly distributed.